bitnami/charts/bitnami/consul/README.md

 ## Upgrading

+### To 6.0.0

+This release changes uses Bitnami Consul container `1.6.1-debian-9-r6`, based on Bash.

 ### To 3.1.0

 Consul container was moved to a non-root approach.
 There shouldn't be any issue when upgrading since the corresponding `securityContext` is enabled by default.
 Both the container image and the chart can be upgraded by running the command below: